terrajobst/git-istage/README.md

 ## Missing features

 * Support inline search using slash
-* Add ability to stash all unstaged work
 * Add ability to edit the patch inline
 * Add help page with shortcut overview